Third Winchester Interpretive Plan

 A Significant Battlefield in Danger of Being Forgotten

-The Civil War Trust acquired a beautiful 222-acre parcel of significant battlefield land that no one came to see.
+The Civil War Trust (now American Battlefield Trust) acquired a beautiful 222-acre parcel of significant battlefield land that no one came to see.
 Even if visitors tramped through grass and woods to get onto the property, they were disoriented and did not know what had happened where.

 Over a three-year period, History Associates conducted research at a variety of repositories, created a comprehensive interpretive plan, laid out a trail system, and helped to implement the installation of five miles of walking and biking trails and more than twenty interpretive wayside exhibits.